fluffle/goirc/README.md

 - `remove raylu t`: removes the t flag from raylu
 - `remove raylu`: removes all of raylu's flags
 - `say text`: says text to the channel
+- `list`: lists all users and their access

 Op commands: